glitchub/rasping/README.md

 Rasping - Raspberry Pi NAT Gateway

-Configure a Raspberry PI 3 or equivalent as a ethernet NAT gateway.
+Configure a Raspberry Pi 3B/4 as a NAT gateway.

-Physical configuration:

-    The Pi's ethernet interface connects to the WAN.
-By default it expects to receive an address via DHCP, but can also be configiured to use static IP.

-    The PI provides a LAN gateway on usb ethernet dongle, if attached, and via Wifi if enabled.
-The gateway has a pre-defined static IP address.
-By default, DHCP is served to the upper-half of the LAN IP range, the lower half is not assigned and available for arbitrary static IP.
-The LAN also provides DNS.
+The Pi attaches to WAN via ethernet or wifi STA, and provides LAN connectivity via ethernet, wifi AP, or usb ethernet dongles.

+Please see rasping.cfg for detailed configuration information.

 To install:

-    Download the SDcard image:
+    Download a current raspian lite image:

         wget https://downloads.raspberrypi.org/raspbian_lite/images/raspbian_lite-2019-06-24/2019-06-20-raspbian-buster-lite.zip

-    Unzip and extract file 2019-06-20-raspbin-buster-lite.img (about 1.8GB).
+    Unzip and extract the img file, it will be about about 1.8GB.

     Copy the img file to an 8GB SDcard using dd on linux or Win32DiskImager on Windows, etc.